-Assumption Variable Assumption Adopted the benefit were included in the analyses.
-New services being added to the benefit (Elective Inpatient Detoxification; Medication Assisted Treatment;) were not included in the original service projections because there were no Medi-Cal or other claims data available on which to base projections of utilization and costs.
-T Expansion population take-up rates DHCS Population estimates were used.
-The take-up rate for FY 201/15 is estimated to be 53%, increasing to 65% in FY 20/21.
-See table III below for a year by year summary.
+Assumption Assumption Variable Assumption Adopted Overall Medi-Cal The DHCS enrollment assumptions were adopted, with an estimated average coverage Expansion monthly eligible population of approximately 575,000 in 2013-14, increasing to Population size more than 945,097 in 2020-21.
+Mental health and TAC/HSRI prevalence estimates were used to project that 18.64% of the total substance use expansion enrollee population would need mental health services. services expansion SAMHSA prevalence estimates were used to project that 10.30% of the total population expansion enrollee population would need substance use services.
+Services included in All current Medi-Cal mental health and substance use services benefits were the benefit included in the analyses.
+New services being added to the benefit were not included in the original service projections because there were no Medi-Cal or other claims data available on which to base projections of utilization and costs.
+Expansion population DHCS Population estimates were used as noted above.
+The take-up rate for Expansion population FY 2014-15 is estimated to be 53%, increasing to 65% in FY 2020-21.
+14 See take-up rates Users of services table III below for a year by year summary.
 Users of services Not all enrollees that need and qualify for mental health and substance use services will actually ask for and access these services.
-The estimate used for the base analysis assumes that current Medi-Cal participation rates will apply to the expansion population and this includes 25.1% of people needing mental health services will access such services, while 11.8% of people needing substance use services will access such services.
-Distribution of service use With the exception of inpatient psychiatric hospitalization, the distribution of utilization of both mental health and substance use services in the current Medi-Cal program is assumed to accurately reflect utilization of various service types for the expansion population.
+The estimate used for the base analysis assumes that current Medi-Cal participation rates will apply to the expansion population and this includes 25.1% of people needing mental health services will access such services, while 11.8% of people needing substance use services will access such services. ^{15 16} Distribution of service With the exception of inpatient psychiatric hospitalization, and for enhanced SUD use benefits for residential, intensive outpatient and elective detoxification (which could not be estimated since there is no current utilization) the distribution of utilization of both mental health and substance use services in the current Medi- Cal program is assumed to accurately reflect utilization of various service types for the expansion population.
 Inpatient utilization in the current Medi-Cal system is heavily weighted towards people with serious mental illness receiving SSI, which is not projected to be true for the expansion population.
 Thus, LIHP plan utilization of inpatient utilization, which is assumed to more accurately reflect the expansion population, has been used to adjust hospitalization downward by 50% (from 8% to 4% of expected utilization of MH users.)
-Adjustment for Medical Cost Inflation The costs of mental health and substance use services are estimated to increase by 5% per year between 2014 and 2020 and current costs inflated by 3% to 2014.
-Eligible but not enrolled There are a number of people currently eligible for Medi-Cal that are not enrolled.
+Adjustment for Medical The costs of mental health and substance use services are estimated to Cost Inflation increase by 5% per year between 2014 and 2020 and current costs inflated by 3% to 2014.
+Eligible but not There are a number of people currently eligible for Medi-Cal that are not enrolled enrolled.
 The utilization and costs estimates in this analysis do not include this potential population.
-County Administrative Costs For the Medi-Cal Specialty Mental Health Services (SMHS) Waiver an administration cost of 13% was added to the total costs of these services to reflect the current administration costs of this program.
+(Otherwise known as the Mandatory Expansion population) County Administrative For the Medi-Cal Specialty Mental Health Services (SMHS) Waiver an Costs administration cost of 13% was added to the total costs of these services to reflect the current administration costs of this program.